carlos8f/modeler/README.md

 ### Sorting

-Insertion order is maintained as strictly as possible for a given store, which does not necessarily correlate to `created` date.
+Insertion order is maintained as strictly as possible for a given store.
+For stores that aren't able to track insertion order, an approximation is used instead.

+Note that insertion order is not necessarily equivalent to `created` date sorting, due to the fact that dates must have granularity (usually a millisecond).

-To sort by a field or function, you could:
+To sort by a specific property or function, you could:

 - create an `id,sort_value` table/collection/sorted set in your database of choice, and sort on `sort_value` using an index.